barbayrak/Stripe-Ecommerce-Demo/README.md

 * Session data can only be changed from server-side
 * No sesitive information stored on session data
 ### Checkout Page
-* SCA required in Netherlands so [ Payment Intent API](https://stripe.com/docs/payments/payment-intents "payment intent api") is chosen
+* SCA required in Netherlands so i choose [ Payment Intent API](https://stripe.com/docs/payments/payment-intents "payment intent api")
 * First it request backend to create intent and gets client secret for completing SCA steps in client
 ### Web Hooks
 * Listents Stripe events from /stripe-webhook endpoint